 They often need reinforcements.

-Because storage containers are constructed out of steel, the assumption is that they are automatically durable.
+Because storage containers are constructed out of steel, the assumption is that they are automatically structurally sound.

-However, cutting holes for a door or large windows can compromise their structural integrity.
+However, cutting holes for a door or large windows can compromise their integrity.

 Make sure that you hire a contractor to reinforce any load-bearing walls.